ndavidson7/ride-a-long/README.md

-# Ride-A-Long
+# :car: **Ride-A-Long**

 Ride sharing web app designed by and for college students.
 Carpool with your classmates!

-Written with simple HTML, CSS (some custom, some bootstrap), JavaScript (some vanilla, some jQuery), and PHP.
-Makes use of a SQL database.
+## :hammer_and_wrench: Built With

+-   Laravel/PHP
+-   ES6 JavaScript
+-   MySQL

-## Preview
+## :camera: Preview

 ### Sign in

 ![Sign in page](https://github.com/ndavidson7/ride-a-long/blob/main/images/signin.png?raw=true)

 ### Ride listings

 ![Rides page](https://github.com/ndavidson7/ride-a-long/blob/main/images/rides.png?raw=true)

 ### Ride info

 ![Ride info modal](https://github.com/ndavidson7/ride-a-long/blob/main/images/rideinfo.png?raw=true)

 ### New ride

 ![New ride page](https://github.com/ndavidson7/ride-a-long/blob/main/images/newride.png?raw=true)

-## Try it yourself
+## Setup development environment

 ### Installing dependencies

 1. Install [composer](https://getcomposer.org/) if you have not already.
+2. Install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you have not already.
-2. Open the repository in the command line and run `composer install`.
+3. Open the repository in your terminal and run:

-3. Optionally, install [XAMPP](https://www.apachefriends.org/) to host Ride-A-Long locally.
-If you do not wish to use XAMPP, make sure you can host an Apache server & MySQL database.
+    ```
+    composer install
+    npm install
+    ```

 ### Configuration

 1. Create a new database.
-2. Import db.sql.
-3. Copy `\.env.example` to `\.env` and modify it to use your new database's connection parameters.
+2. Copy `/.env.example` to `/.env` and modify it to use your new database's connection parameters.
+3. Run `php artisan migrate:fresh --seed`.

+### Host

+-   Optionally, install [XAMPP](https://www.apachefriends.org/) to host Ride-A-Long locally.

-4. Host however you prefer.
+    -   Configure XAMPP's httpd.conf to serve files from this repository's `/public` folder however you prefer.

+-   If you do not wish to use XAMPP, you can use Artisan's built-in development server with `php artisan serve`, but you will need some means of hosting a MySQL database.